solonovamax/solonovamax/README.md

 <br />
 <br />

-I think that open source projects are super important.
+I'm a 17 year old dev from Quebec, Canada.
-As such, almost every major project I've ever worked on is hosted here on github.
+I spend most of my time writing open source code, as I believe it's super important.

-(Though, I may be moving to gitlab in the near future.)
+The rest of my time is spent on either School or just browsing through social media.

 <br/>